 Businesses with unfilled vacancies Businesses no with unfilled vacancies Many of these positions are hard to fill.
 Some have been open for 6 months or even longer.
+Proportion of Businesses that expect to recruit in 2017

-Expect to recruit Don't expect to recruit May expect to recruit
+Expect to recruit Don't expect to recruit May expect to recruit How often do you use freelancers?

 This shows the sector is strongly project-based, with strong collaboration and a large and flexible workforce of specialists.
+Exports